NFDI4Culture/ada/github-pages-pipeline.md

 For the Docsify theme files need to be placed in a specific directory.
 For some settings of the theme some additional field content needs inputting, this could be done by direct file editing on GitHub.

-#### 2. Use a source file, e.g., the unified single HTML files and render this is GitHub Pages
+#### Option 2.
+Use a source file, e.g., the unified single HTML files and render this is GitHub Pages

 A more elegant option is to use the unified HTML output as Markdown only gets rendered back to HTML for display.